earthfast/node-operator-tooling/README.md

-# EarthFast Node Setup Examples
+# EarthFast Node Operator Tooling

 This repo provides examples for different ways to run nodes on EarthFast.